SooryaGeorge7/Dublin-Eats/README.md

 <details><summary>Restaurants page visit website feature</summary>

-Users would be able to visit restaurant websites when they click visit website button if a website is available to them.
+Users would be able to visit restaurant websites when they click visit website button if a website of the restaurant is available.

 ![Visit website](/documentation/features/restaurants-page/restaurant-website-feature.gif)